solatis/leonmergen/_posts/2015-03-20-on-the-state-of-cryptography-in-haskell.markdown

 ##### Algorithms

 So the old saying goes: whenever you want to write cryptographic code yourself, don't.
-In Haskell, however, we have [quite a collection of home-grown cryptography libraries](https://hackage.haskell.org/packages/#cat:Cryptography).
-It's impossible for me to assess the quality of all these libraries, but for the sake of the cryptographic anthropologist, I am going to consider the most popular libraries for two famous algorithms: AES and RSA.
+Cryptography is all about standing on the shoulders of giants, but in Haskell, however, we have [quite a collection of home-grown cryptography libraries](https://hackage.haskell.org/packages/#cat:Cryptography).
+Because I have addressed serious concerns about the generating random data and deriving random numbers from that data is Haskell, I would be very, very wary of using any of these libraries in production code.
+It is impossible for me to assess the quality of all these libraries, but I will share a story about AES.

 ###### AES